 Rudolph was apprehended in 2003 after a long pursuit.
 As of 2023, he continues to be a prisoner at ADX Florence.
 It was believed that Rudolph’s preoccupation with white supremacist and extremist groups may have sparked his initial interest in committing the acts of terror.

 Dzhokhar and Tamerlan Tsarnaev

-On April 15, 2013, two brothers of Chechen descent planted pressure cooker bombs at the Boston Marathon race held each year in eastern Massachusetts.
+On April 15, 2013, two brothers of Chechen descent planted pressure cooker bombs at the Boston Marathon race in eastern Massachusetts.
 The bombs were planted 190 meters apart, resulting in three fatalities and hundreds of injuries.
 A police officer from MIT was killed during a search for the perpetrators.
 After being shot by law enforcement, one of the suspects was killed, while the other was apprehended.

-At least one American authority was on the scene prior to the attack amid a tip-off from Russian intelligence.
+At least one American authority was on the scene prior to the attacks amid a tip-off from Russian intelligence.
 Dzhokhar and Tamerlan Tsarnaev were the names of the two brothers.
 The younger brother, Dzhokhar, was also a suspect in a series of murders that occurred in Waltham, Massachusetts, before the Boston Marathon.
 Dzhokhar is currently being held at ADX Florence while he awaits execution.

 Dzhokhar’s family were immigrants from Russia.
 It was believed that Dzhokhar’s father held extremist views.
 Dzhokhar himself became interested in Chechen history, the civil war in Syria, and the propaganda of a radical Sunni Islamist terrorist organization.
 Radical political thoughts were blamed for their acts of terror.